 \section{Protocol Implementation Details}

-This section provides technical specifications for the three agent communication protocols implemented in \effgen.
-The framework represents the first unified implementation supporting MCP (Model Context Protocol), A2A (Agent-to-Agent), and ACP (Agent Communication Protocol) within a single system, supporting interoperability across different agent ecosystems.
-Figure~\ref{fig:protocol_communication_flow} illustrates the complete architecture: requests route through protocol selection to MCP (tool/resource discovery), A2A (task lifecycle), or ACP (enterprise features), then flow through a unified transport layer (STDIO, HTTP, WebSocket, SSE) with message validation before unified response generation.
+This section provides technical specifications for the three agent communication protocols implemented in \effgen: MCP (Model Context Protocol), A2A (Agent-to-Agent), and ACP (Agent Communication Protocol).
+Figure~\ref{fig:protocol_communication_flow} illustrates the architecture: requests route through protocol selection to MCP (tool/resource discovery), A2A (task lifecycle), or ACP (agent manifests and capability tokens), then flow through protocol-specific transport and validation code before response generation.